Movies

 (From L-R): Sam Rockwell, Scarlett Johansson and Roman Griffin Davis in the film JOJO RABBIT.
 Photo by Larry Horricks. © 2019 Twentieth Century Fox Film Corporation All Rights Reserved

-That secret comes in the form of Elsa (Thomasin McKenzie, who broke out in last year's Leave No Trace), a Jewish girl Rosie is hiding in the walls of the home who Jojo soon discovers.
+That secret comes in the form of Elsa (, who broke out in last year's Leave No Trace), a Jewish girl Rosie is hiding in the walls of the home who Jojo soon discovers.
 From there, he must decide whether to turn her in or go on protecting her, which goes against everything he's learned about being a Nazi.

 Like all of his films — Hunt for the Wilderpeople, in particular — Waititi mixes real character development and emotional beats with gut-busting deadpan humor and slapstick sensibilities.
 Here, he hones in on the ridiculousness of anti-Semitism and the perils of blind patriotism.
 And while it's an admirable subject, something about it lacks real bite to be truly effective.